MrKosif/URL-Phishing-Predictor/README.md

 <img src="/readme/best-practices-phishing-protection.jpeg" align="left" width="192px" height="192px"/>
 <img align="left" width="0" height="192px" hspace="10"/>

-> This project is created for detecting phishing websites using it's URL.
+> This project is created for detecting phishing websites using it's URLs.

-> URL Phishing Detector is a neural classifier model used to predict if a website is using for phishing attacks.
-It's originally created for using in a fraud & abuse team in a company.
+> URL Phishing Detector is a neural classifier model used to predict if a website is used for phishing attacks.
 It contains an advanced model alongside with basic model to predict the most accurate results with a small drawback.
+It's currently used by the fraud & abuse team in a company.
 <br>
 <br>